numeru55/live-build-my/readme.md

 # Known bug

-Another USB stick can't be booted on my Mac.
+Another USB stick can't be booted on my Mac, which is run "debian install" program using generated ISO.

-- Which is run "debian install" program using generated ISO.
+Then, install refind to the USB stick.
+My mac will find the installed debian.

 # Tips